bahalahmad/TicTacToe/README.md

 ## Introduction

-this game is a project based on `HTML,CSS,JAVASCRIPT` which generate random password according to user requirement and check the strength of password
+this game is a project based on `HTML,CSS,JAVASCRIPT` where you can play game for fun

 ### Built With